Palestinians resist U.S. imperialism and Israeli occupation

 The Palestinian struggle will overcome Zionist forces and will ultimately clear the road to a substantive liberation that secures Palestinian sovereign power over their lands, from the river to the sea.

 All power to the militant Palestinians uniting in mass rebellion to withstand and resist Zionist aggression today.
 The liberation of Palestine and its most oppressed and colonized subjects is inevitable.
-The Zionist occupation, its genocidal invaders and the Israeli settler colony will be defeated.
+The U.S.-backed Zionist occupation, its genocidal invaders and the Israeli settler colony will be defeated.

 Sovereignty and political power will be restored to the Indigenous people of the Palestinian lands.